Karelia (historical province): History

 During the 12th and 13th century, Karelians fought against Swedes and other Finnic tribes situated in western Finland, such as Tavastians and Finns proper.
 Karelians were listed as Novgorodian allies in the mid-12th century in Russian Chronicles.
 Historical records describe Karelians pillaging Sigtuna in Sweden in 1187 and making another expedition in 1257 which lead Pope Alexander IV to call out a crusade against Karelians at the request of Valdemar, the king of Sweden.
 The Third Swedish crusade, led by the marshal Torgils Knutsson took place between 1293 and 1295.
-As a result of the crusade the western parts of Karelia fell under Swedish rule and the building of the Castle of Viborg on the site of destroyed Karelian fort started.
-According to the Eric Chronicles invading Swedes conquered 14 hundreds from Karelians during the crusade.
+As a result of the crusade the western parts of Karelia fell under Swedish rule and the building of the Castle of Viborg on the site of a destroyed Karelian fort started.
+According to the Eric's Chronicle invading Swedes conquered 14 hundreds from Karelians during the crusade.

 Hostilities between Novgorod and the kingdom of Sweden continued in 1300 when a Swedish force attacked the mouth of the River Neva and built a fort near the current location of Saint Petersburg.
 The fort was destroyed the following year by the Novgorodians.
 Indecisive fighting in 1321 and 1322 led to negotiations and peace by the Treaty of Nöteborg which for the first time decided the border between Sweden and Novgorod.
 Sweden got territory around Viborg, the western Karelian Isthmus and South Karelia; and Novgorod got the eastern Karelian Isthmus, Ingria, Ladoga Karelia, North Karelia and East Karelia.

 In 1617, Sweden seized Kexholm County (eastern Karelian Isthmus, Ladoga Karelia, and North Karelia) from Russia.
-In 1634 Savonia and old Swedish Karelia were incorporated in the Viborg and Nyslott County.
+In 1634 Savo and old Swedish Karelia were incorporated in the Viborg and Nyslott County.
 After the Treaty of Nystad in 1721 eastern parts of the Viborg and Nyslott County and the Kexholm County were ceded to Russia.
 The rest of these counties were incorporated into the Kymmenegård and Nyslott County.
 The southeastern part of this county was also ceded to Russia in the Treaty of Åbo of 1743.
 After the conquest in 1809 of the rest of Finland, Russia's 18th century gains, called "Old Finland", were in 1812 joined to the Grand Duchy of Finland as a gesture of good will (see Viipuri Province).

 A large part of Finnish Karelia was ceded by Finland to the Soviet Union in 1940 after the Soviet aggression known as the Winter War, when the new border was established close to that of 1721.
-During the Continuation War of 1941–44, most of the ceded area was liberated by Finnish troops, but in 1944 was occupied again by the Red Army.
+During the Continuation War of 1941–44, most of the ceded area was recaptured by Finland, but in 1944 was taken over again by the Soviet Union.
 After the war, the remains of the Province of Viipuri were made into the Province of Kymi.
-In 1997 the province was incorporated within the province of Southern Finland.
-The Karelian question refers to the debate regarding the return of the ceded territory to Finland.
+In 1997 the province was incorporated within the Southern Finland Province.